turingschool/md_launch_curriculum/Mod2/Lessons/Week1/SQLCRUD.md

 **For this lesson, all SQL examples will be based on our Orders and Customers tables that we created in the [Intro to Databases Lesson](/Mod2/Lessons/Week1/IntroToDatabases.md)!**

+** Instructor Note ** Encourage students to try any SQL commands they find or see in the lesson.
+Reassure students that they will not break anything on their computer or database - we are playing around with data to highlight the SQL commands we want them to learn.

 ## Inserting Data in our Tables

 In SQL, we **create** records using the `INSERT INTO` command.  `INSERT INTO` can add single or multiple records.